 “We are focused on being everything to everyone, since each box is completely different,” Founder and CEO Jalem Getz told Milwaukee Magazine.

 The company originally specialized in boxes of accessories for women.
-They have since pivoted to “style” and “activewear” edits, making them more of a direct competitor to a company like Stitch Fix or Trunk Club.
+They have since pivoted to “style” and activewear edits for women, as well as Active Edits for men, making them more of a direct competitor to a company like Stitch Fix or Trunk Club.

 Like Stitch Fix, Wantable charges a $20 styling fee per “edit,” which isn’t refundable or transferrable.
 That styling fee can, however, be applied to any item of clothing you choose to buy from the edit you receive.